Fluance SX6 Review : Enough Value for the Price?

 Hidden underneath the magnetically-shielded removable grille are both the woofer and the tweeter.
 Each cone is surrounded by butyl rubber to increase durability and improve the overall sound radiation for a richer timbre.

 The back of the speaker case is home to the tuned bass ports for improved low-frequency response and the banana plug connectors for connecting to any standard stereo setup.

 There are two key advantages that set the SX6 apart from other speakers in this price range.

 - First, the bookshelf design allows Fluance to put some distance between the woofer and the tweeter.
-This designs provides true stereo separation for the best possible sound.
+This design provides true stereo separation for the best possible sound.

 - Second, the SX6 provides exceptional sound quality for the price.
 As a mid-range speaker, don’t expect the SX6 to be as precise or as loud as more expensive speakers, but dollar for dollar, you would be hard-pressed to find a speaker that can outperform the SX6.